NATO talks with Finland, Sweden falter but will continue

 The countries will only benefit from NATO’s Article 5 security guarantee — the part of the alliance’s founding treaty that pledges that any attack on one member would be considered an attack of them all — once the membership ratification process is concluded, probably in a few months.

+White House national security adviser Jake Sullivan said Wednesday that the U.S. and European allies are “prepared to send a very clear message … that we will not tolerate any aggression against Finland or Sweden” until NATO’s Article 5 kicks in for them.

+Sullivan also said Biden asked his national security team and cabinet principals about the risks and benefits of Finland and Sweden joining NATO, and they “unanimously” supported backing the move as both countries are provenly “highly capable security partners.”

-British Prime Minister Boris Johnson welcomed their applications in a tweet and said that “Putin’s appalling ambitions have transformed the geopolitical contours of our continent.”
+British Prime Minister Boris Johnson welcomed the Nordic applications in a tweet and said that “Putin’s appalling ambitions have transformed the geopolitical contours of our continent.”
 Germany, Italy, the Baltic states and the Czech Republic all spoke favorably about the candidates.

-If Erdogan’s objections are overcome, and accession talks go as well as expected, the two could become members soon.
-The process usually takes eight to 12 months, but NATO wants to move quickly given the threat from Russia hanging over the Nordic countries’ heads.
+The membership process usually takes eight to 12 months, but NATO wants to move quickly given the threat from Russia hanging over the Nordic countries’ heads.

 Public opinion in Finland and Sweden has shifted massively in favor of membership since Russia invaded Ukraine on Feb.
 24.